lovesh/signature-schemes/bls/README.md

                 .collect::<Vec<(usize, &VerKey)>>(),
         );

-// Now the threshold sig can be verified like a regualar signature assert!(threshold_sig.verify(&msg, &threshold_vk, &params));
+// Now the threshold sig can be verified like a regular signature assert!(threshold_sig.verify(&msg, &threshold_vk, &params));
 ```